michaelnordmeyer/jekyll-theme-mnc/README.md

 A skin is a Sass file placed in the directory `_sass/jekyll-theme-mnc/skins` and it defines the variable defaults related to the "color" aspect of the theme.
 It also embeds the Sass rules related to syntax-highlighting since that is primarily related to color and has to be adjusted in harmony with the current skin.

-The default color palette for jekyll-theme-mnc is defined within `_sass/jekyll-theme-mnc/skins/classic.scss`.
+The default color palette for MNC is defined within `_sass/jekyll-theme-mnc/skins/classic.scss`.
 To switch to another available skin, simply declare it in the site's config file.
 For example, to activate `_sass/jekyll-theme-mnc/skins/dark.scss` as the skin, the setting would be:

 ```yaml
 jekyll-theme-mnc: